JulianLeviston/crypto_tracker/README.md

 # README for CryptoTracker

 CryptoTracker is my (Julian Leviston) submission for a code challenge by CoinJar.
+Note: it's purposefully over-engineered; the main idea being to demonstrate architectural patterns useful in larger apps, especially illustrating how much easier changes become when thoughtful domain modelling is present.

 ## Where to start